Gemini (protocol)

-Gemini is an application-layer internet communication protocol for accessing remote documents, similar to HTTP and Gopher.
+Gemini, or Project Gemini, is an application-layer Internet communication protocol for accessing remote documents, similar to HTTP and Gopher.
 It comes with a special document format, commonly referred to as "gemtext", which allows linking to other documents.
 Started by a pseudonymous person known as Solderpunk, the protocol is being finalized collaboratively and as of October 2022, has not been submitted to the IETF organization for standardization.

 History

 The Gemini project was started in June 2019 by Solderpunk.
 Additional work has been done by an informal community of users.
 According to Solderpunk's FAQ, Gemini is not intended to replace Gopher or HTTP, but to co-exist with them.
 Much of the development happened on the Gemini mailing list until the list disappeared at the end of 2021 due to a hardware issue.
 The creation of the Usenet newsgroup comp.infosystems.gemini in October 2021 was the first new newsgroup in the Big Eight hierarchy in eight years.